Who are the highest-paid quarterbacks in the NFL right now? Have these signal-callers lived up to expectations?

 - Average annual salary: $50.27 million

-A drama-filled early part of last offseason gave in to Rodgers receiving a huge contract extension with $150.8 million in guarantees.
+A drama-filled early part of last offseason gave in to Rodgers receiving an absolutely huge contract extension with $150.8 million in guarantees.
 The idea was that the four-time NFL MVP would play out the remainder of his career in Green Bay.

 - Russell Wilson contract: 5 years, $245 million ($161.1 million in guarantees)

 - Signing bonus: $50 million